jmps967/AI-Hackathon-2021/README.md

 India Academia Connect AI Hackathon : Digital Event : October 4-13, 2021

+We have participated as **Team Rock** with 6 unique team members coming from diverse areas like Academia , Research student and corporate professional .
+We are learners and practitioners.

 ### Team (Rock) Members : - ###

     - Jigna Thacker